-Further information on the mandate, roles, responsibilities and programs of the Agency can be found in Part III of the Main Estimates.
+Further information on the Agency’s mandate, roles, responsibilities and programs can be found in Part III of the Estimates – Departmental Plan.

 1.2 Basis of Presentation

 This quarterly report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes the Agency’s spending authorities granted by Parliament and those used by the Agency consistent with the Main Estimates and Supplementary Estimates for the 2016-2017 fiscal year.
+The accompanying Statement of Authorities includes the Agency's spending authorities granted by Parliament, and those used by the Agency consistent with the Main Estimates and Supplementary Estimates (as applicable) for the 2017-2018 fiscal year.
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 2. Highlights of fiscal quarter and fiscal year to date (YTD) results